dtapiaschool/SeniorDesign/README.md

 2-11-2019 Denny Tapia; Jonathan Diaz

-*Migrated the clock division code to Quartus.
+*Deleted old,unused files.
+Migrated the clock division code to Quartus.
 Got it to create a 1h frequency for every 8hz.